Zoho CRM vs Pipedrive 2026: Which One Actually Delivers Value for Your Sales Team?

 | Best-in-class pipeline UX | No free plan |

-| Fast adoption — reps love it | Automation locked to Advanced tier (~$34/user) |
+| Fast adoption — reps actually like it | Automation locked to Advanced tier (~$34/user) |

 | Strong AI sales assistant | Fewer integrations than Zoho |

-| Excellent mobile experience | Add-ons (LeadBooster, etc.) increase total cost fast |
+| Excellent mobile experience | Add-ons (LeadBooster, etc.) inflate total cost |

-| Revenue forecasting is practical | Limited multi-department functionality |
+| Revenue forecasting is practical | Limited cross-department functionality |

-| Solid email sync and tracking | Expensive at scale |
+| Solid email sync and tracking | Gets pricey at scale |

 Who Should Choose Zoho CRM?

-Zoho CRM makes the most sense if:
+Pick Zoho CRM if:

 Who Should Choose Pipedrive?